ericburger/crossbardocs/pages/docs/programming-guide/pubsub/Pattern-Based-Subscriptions.md

 Using this, in the chat application mentioned initially, the logging component would subscribe to `com.mychatapp.privatechannel` using prefix matching, and receive the events for any private channels.

-To enable prefix matching, the matchig policy `prefix` needs to be set within the subscription options.
+To enable prefix matching, the matching policy `prefix` needs to be set within the subscription options.

 As an example, in an application written in JavaScript and using Autobahn|JS as the WAMP client library, the subscription would be